 Oh, you are talking about the cyphers, ok.

 Combat in old school RPGs is often neither balanced nor fair, and PCs should encounter foes far more powerful and numerous than they are.
 Players should learn to treat combat like real-world warfare and use ingenuity, preparation and underhanded tactics to rig the results in their favor.
 Encourage the players to outsmart and out- plan their enemies if they want to survive.

-Now, the deadliness of combat in Cypher can range depending on how you utilize the damage track.
+Now, the deadliness of combat in Cypher can vary depending on how you utilize the damage track.
 Characters can have a big buffer in their pools, but they are always 3 steps from death on the damage track.
-Some CS games are super deadly, like Vurt, and some just depend on the GM and the tone of the game.
-One more thing that increases deadlines in CS is that there are no fudging as players roll for everything.
-Few bad defense rolls can get a character straight from being hale to being dead, in what initially seemed like a harmless situation.
+Some Cypher games are super deadly, like Vurt, and some just depend on the GM and the tone of the game.
+One more thing that increases deadliness in Cypher is that there is no fudging by the GM, as players roll for everything.
+A few bad defense rolls can take a character straight from being hale to being dead, in what initially seemed like a harmless situation.

 Keep Up The Pressure

 Whether it’s through random encounter rolls when time passes, or because the dungeon is filling with sand, or because a PC will die in 10 turns from poison, keep the players desperate and on a clock.
 Maintain a tension between the desire to explore and loot, and the terror of remaining too long.